databricks-academy/slack-client/README.md

 # Slack-Client
-Owner: Jacob Parr | A Slack client that is capable of maintaining slack-threads
+Owner: Jacob Parr | A Slack client that is capable of maintaining and contributing to a slack-thread that this client creates.

 # Purpose
 This client is used by various apps including AWS Lambdas and Spark Listeners to post messages back to Slack.